Ashyni/mpv-scripts/README.md

 Script to automatically "crop" in real time top/bottom black bar on Ultra Wide Screen (21:9) or any wider screen (phone).

+### Status

+Work in progress, some regressions occur during process.

 ### Usage

 Save `autocrop.lua` in `~/.config/.mpv/scripts/` (Linux/macOS) or `%AppData%\mpv\scripts\` (Windows) or `/storage/emulated/0/` (Android SD card).